Emergency Preparedness & Evacuation

 This guide was prepared by Easters Seals Project ACTION with Elizabeth Davis, Director of the National Organization of Disability’s Emergency Preparedness Initiative.

-This site offers preparedness information in a number of languages for businesses and individuals, including several instructional videos in American Sign Language (ASL).
+This site offers preparedness information in a number of languages for businesses and individuals, including several instructional videos with American Sign Language (ASL).
 The site also features information for "Individuals with Access and Functional Needs" which includes people with disabilities or dietary needs, people with limited English proficiency, and people without personal vehicles.

 The site also features preparedness information for kids with kid-friendly information about disaster preparedness, games and puzzles, and sections for parents and educators, with activities, materials, and resources to help kids prepare for disasters and cope with trauma.